 Projects - Info & Background

-The Estuary Care Foundation is involved in a range of ongoing projects:
+The Estuary Care Foundation was involved in a range of projects from 2006 to 2023:

 Restore the native oyster to the Port River and restore shellfish reefs

 The Port River was, and is now, home to multitudes of shellfish.
 While shellfish were once food, they are now environmental agents.

 Native oysters used to grow in oyster beds in the Inner Harbour.
 So, we’re returning the native oyster to the Port and providing the substrate they need for their subtidal reefs.
 They’re working too, with each native oyster cleaning a bathtub of water a day.